“The best way to survive the future is to build for it today.”

 · Washington State Representative and PNWER Vice President Gael Tarleton, who also serves as a Port of Seattle Commissioner.

-Moderating the panel was Jennifer Fox, Vice President, International Trade Policy & Canada Relations, NASCO, the North American Strategy for Competitiveness.
+Moderating the panel was Jennifer Fox, Vice President, International Trade Policy & Canada Relations at NASCO (the North American Strategy for Competitiveness).

 At that event, the Coalition will report out on its partnership with PNWER and the University of Victoria for the research and policy development program for the Road Map to Resilient, Ultra Low Energy, Zero Carbon Buildings by 2050.